Tooboi/Gamma-UI/README.md

 ### Columns

-Works on a 12 column grid using with each number representing how many grid columns the element will take up
+Works on a 12 column grid using with each number representing 100% width divided by the column number

 The classes are named using the format col-{numOfCols}

-- `col-1` will span 1 column at 100% width
+- `col-1` - 1/12% of 100% equal to 8.3%

-- `col-6` will span half the container or equal to 6 columns
+- `col-6` - 6/12% of 100% equal to 50%

 - and so on until `col-12`